 However, eRenterPlan doesn't underwrite the policies itself, meaning if you purchase its coverage, you're actually being insured by one of three partner companies:

 - American Modern Insurance Group

 - Markel Corp.

-eRenterPlan will only be available in buildings that have registered for their coverage with LeasingDesk, so if you enter your ZIP code on its website and don't see your building, you won't be eligible for a policy.
+eRenterPlan is only available to renters who live in buildings that have registered for their coverage with LeasingDesk.
+If you enter your ZIP code on its website and don't see your building, you won't be eligible for a policy.
 Instead, you'll be offered a quote from a partner organization called CoverMyStuff.
-These policies are distinct from eRenterPlan and are underwritten by Homesite, a subsidiary of American Family Insurance, one of the largest insurers in the country by market share.
+These policies are distinct from eRenterPlan and are underwritten by Homesite, a subsidiary of American Family, one of the largest insurers in the country by market share.

-The second positive feature is fairly generous coverage for the additional living expenses (ALE) incurred—beyond your normal living expenses—if your residence becomes uninhabitable.
-Most renters insurance policies will cover ALE up to a percentage of your personal property coverage, such as 30%, but eRenterPlan will cover ALE up to 100% of your personal property limit until your apartment is habitable again.
-Although this coverage is more generous than standard renters insurance, it's also unnecessarily high.
-For example, say your normal living expenses are $2,000 a month and you're forced to leave your apartment.
-If your new monthly expenses are $2,500 a month, your ALE is the difference between that and your normal expenses, or $500.
-If you have eRenterPlan's lowest ALE limit of $10,000 and are paying additional living expenses of $500 per month, it would take you 20 months to reach your limit.
+The second positive feature is fairly generous coverage for additional living expenses (ALE) if your residence becomes uninhabitable.
+Most renters insurance policies cover ALE up to a percentage of your personal property coverage, such as 30%, but eRenterPlan covers ALE up to 100% of your personal property limit until your apartment is habitable again.

 eRenterPlan also has extremely limited options for add-on coverage, with only three additional coverage features: